- Select

 How is Focalin addiction treated?

-Focalin addiction treatment starts with detox, which means stopping the drug and letting it leave your system.
-This can be tough, so it’s best to do it at a rehab centre like Banbury Lodge, where our professional medical team can help you safely through the process.
+Focalin addiction treatment begins with detox, where use of the medication is stopped, and the body is allowed to clear it from the system.
+This stage is focused on safely managing withdrawal symptoms as the brain and body adjust to functioning without the drug.
+This time can be tough, so it’s best to do it at a rehab centre like Banbury Lodge, where our professional medical team can help you safely through the process.

 After detox, the next step is rehab treatment.
 At Banbury Lodge, you will get support from a team of experts who understand what you’re going through.
 They will help you learn how to live without Focalin through therapy, education and activities that build healthy habits.